-17. There seem to be two approaches to identifying potential contaminated sites: an exhaustive approach and an individual approach.
+22. There seem to be two approaches to identifying (likely) contaminated sites: an systematic, approach covering a geographically defined area and individual site management approaches.
 The exhaustive approach starts with the implementation of a nationwide review of historical land use and the creation of an initial list of potentially contaminated sites.
 The list is then prioritized and the sites that require further investigation are identified.
 This approach can be effective when developing a comprehensive national plan for countermeasures against mercury-contaminated sites.
-The individual approach is based on risk management, and identifies sites that require further investigation through reviews of historical land use in cases where there is a risk of diffusing mercury contamination, such as when changing the character of the land.
-This approach is particularly effective and efficient when a country has performed some degree of contaminated sites identification and applied environmentally appropriate management measures.
-For example, as contaminated sites such as properly managed waste disposal sites present no risk of be included in the targets for identification.
+The individual site management approach is based on risk management, and identifies sites that require further investigation through reviews of historical land use in cases where there is a risk of diffusing mercury contamination, such as when changing the character of the land.
+This approach is particularly effective and efficient when a country has performed some degree of contaminated site identification and applied environmentally appropriate management measures.
+For example, as contaminated sites such as properly managed waste disposal sites present no risk of contamination being diffused unless there is a need to change the land character, they do not need to be included in the targets for identification.